EEricHwang/EEricHwang.github.io/_pages/project.md

 <p>
 <strong>Funded by: National Aeronautics and Space Administration (NASA)</strong><br>
 <strong>Research Periods:</strong> Aug 2021 - Present <br>
 Our objective is to develop a vehicle-level advanced control algorithm for urban air mobility (UAM) applications.
-This allows UAM aerial vehicles (AVs) to achieve more safe and secure operation even though AVs are operated in adversarial environments, including disturbances, systematic uncertainties, and cyberattacks.
+This allows UAM aerial vehicles (AVs) to achieve more safe and secure operations even though AVs are exposed to adversarial environments, including disturbances, systematic uncertainties, and cyberattacks.
+I am particularly focusing on developing cyber threat management algorithms, such as attack mitigation and risk assessment for AVs.
 </p>

 <hr>